-Core criteria Comprehensive criteria
+Comprehensive criteria

 TECHNICAL SPECIFICATIONS

 TS2.3.1 Environmental monitoring

 The bidder must demonstrate that the facility has environmental control facilities and infrastructures in line with the requirements and recommendation of the standard EN 50600-2-3 capable of measuring:

 1) Computer room temperatures:

 a) supply air temperature;

 b) return air temperature;

 c) cold aisle temperature (where used);

 d) hot aisle temperature (where used).

 2) Relative humidity:

 a) External relative humidity

 b) Computer room relative humidity

 Air pressure under the access floor (in case of access floor is installed)

-4) Coolant flow rates (in case the design of the environmental control system relies on the movement of fluids, e.g. water cooling) .(0)
+4) Coolant flow rates (in case the design of the environmental control system relies on the movement of fluids, e.g. water cooling)

 They shall additionally report on the granularity of the measurement regime proposed to be installed.

 Verification:

-The bidder must provide designs and technical specifications for the monitoring system to be installed and identify how this provides the reported measurement regime granularity in accordance with EN 50600-2-3.
+The bidder must provide designs and technical

+specifications for the monitoring system to be installed and identify how this provides the reported
-TS2.3.2 Cooling system best practices - new build or retrofit of data centres

-The bidder must demonstrate that the design incorporates the 'expected' best practices listed for the following design aspects in the most recent version of [EU CoC / EN50600 TR99-1]:

-- Air flow management and design

-- Cooling Plant

-- Computer room air conditioners / air handlers

-The bidder must provide designs and drawings that incorporate Code of Conduct / EN 50600 TR99-1 best practices.
-The contracting authority reserves the right to request a third party audit of the Data Centre to verify implementation of the best practices.

-In case of participation in to the EU CoC the bidder must provide the filled in reporting form101 submitted for the registration to the EU CoC, including the description of the implementation plan for the expected practices.
-A proof of the participation status granted by the European Commission DG JRC must be also provided.

-Acceptance as a participant in the EU Code of Conduct and implementation of the best practices will also be monitored under a contract performance clause.

-TS2.3.3 Cooling system best practices - existing colocation or hosting data centres

-The bidder must demonstrate that the data centre incorporates the 'expected' best practices listed for the following design aspects in the most recent version of [EU CoC / EN50600 TR99-1]:

-- Air flow management and design

-- Cooling Plant

-- Computer room air conditioners / air handlers

-Data Centre operators must demonstrate [up to date participation in the EU Code of Conduct/ third party verification of implementation of the expected practices as listed in EN50600 TR99-1 reference].

-Data centre operators must provide the filled in reporting form102 describing the implementation status of the expected best practices for the design aspects listed above.
+measurement regime granularity in accordance with

+EN 50600-2-3.

+TC2 2.2 Cooling out on heat prostings and build on 1 Deleted: s retrofit of data centres Deleted: - Air Flow design and The bidder must demonstrate that the design incorporates the 'expected' best practices listed for the management following design aspects in the most recent version of IEU CoC/EN50600 TR99-11: Deleted: reference Deleted: :2017 reference Air now management and design Deleted: .
+Cooling Plant Deleted: ¶ Computer room air conditioners / air handlers, Data Centre must be [accepted for EU Code of Conduct Verification: $\langle \rangle$ participation/third party verified with The bidder must provide designs and drawings that during execution of the contract. ¶ incorporate Code of Conduct / EN 50600 TR99-1 best Deleted: 5.1.1 / 5.17.57 Design - request a third party audit of the Data Centre to verify implementation of the best practices Hot /Cold aisle¶ 5.1.2 / 5.17.58 Design - Contained In case of participation in to the EU CoC the bidder must hot or cold aisle¶ 5.1.5 / 5.17.59 Cabinet air flow management - Other openings¶ registration to the EU CoC, including the description of 5.1.6 / 5.17.60 Provide adequate the implementation plan for the expected practices.
+A 5.1.11 / 5.17.49 Equipment proof of the participation status granted by the European segregation¶ environmental zones and implementation of the best practices will also be $\langle \rangle$ Deleted: ¶ monitored under a contract performance clause.
+Deleted: for the airflow design TS2 3 3 Cooling system best practices - existing Deleted: colocation or hosting data centres Deleted: ¶ The bidder must demonstrate that the data centre TS2.3.3 Cooling systems best incorporates the 'expected' best practices listed for the data centres - Cooling Plant Design following design aspects in the most recent version of The bidder must demonstrate that new Cooling Plant designs and/or Air flow management and design installations must incorporate the expected best practices listed in the Cooling Plant most recent version of [EU CoC reference / EN50600 TR99-1:2017 Computer room air conditioners / air handlers reference].
+The list as of 2017 comprises the following:¶ Verification: <#>5.4.2.1 / 5.16.57 Chillers with · · Data Centre operators must demonstrate [up to date <#>5.4.2.3 / 5.16.58 Efficient part participation in the EU Code of Conduct/ third party load operation¶ verification of implementation of the expected practices as listed in EN50600 TR99-1 reference]. drives for compressors, pumps and Data centre operators must provide the filled in reporting form describing the implementation status of the \ \\ \\ expected best practices for the design aspects listed 1 bidders must